-28.2.5 INITKB^XGF(): Keyboard Setup Only
+29.3.5 INITKB^XGF(): Keyboard Setup Only

-Description This API sets up the XGF keyboard environment only.
-You should call

-INITKB^XGF once, before you start making calls to the \$\$READ^XGF function.
+Reference Type Supported Category XGF Function Library IA # 3173 Description This API sets up the XGF keyboard environment only.
+You should call INITKB^XGF once, before you start making calls to the \$\$READ^XGF function.
 This API turns on escape processing and any terminators that are passed.

-Use this API only if you are using XGF's Keyboard Reader independently from XGF's screen functions.
-Otherwise, a call to the PREP^XGF(): Screen/Keyboard Setup API does everything to set up keyboard processing that INITKB^XGF does, and a separate call to INITKBAXGF is not necessary.
+XGF's screen fr Setup API does nly if you are using XGF's Keyboard Reader independently from unctions.
+Otherwise, a call to the PREP^XGF(): Screen/Keyboard s everything to set up keyboard processing that INITKB^XGF does, call to INITKB^XGF is not necessary.
 Unlike the PREP^XGF(): Screen/Keyboard Setup API, INITKB^XGF does not set the keypad to application mode.
 INITKB does not call %ZISS.
-Thus, documented Kernel variables such as IOKPAM and IOKPNM are not available for use without a separate call to the

-ENS^%ZISS: Set Up Screen-handling Variables API.
+Thus, documented Kernel variables such as IOKPAM and IOKPNM are not available for use without a separate call to the ENS^%ZISS: Set Up Screen-handling Variables API.
+Format INITKB^XGF([term_str]) Input Parameters term_str: (optional) String of characters that should terminate the READ.
+This parameter can be one of two forms: A single asterisk ("") character turns on all terminators.
+The string of terminating characters, such as \$C(9,13,127).

-Format INITKB^XGF([term\str])

-Input Parameters term str: (optional) String of characters that should terminate the READ.

-This parameter can be one of two forms:

-- A single asterisk ("\") character turns on all terminators. - The string of terminating characters, such as \$C(9,13,127).

 If this parameter is not passed, or if it is an empty string, the terminators are not turned on.
+Output none